lwheinsberg/dbGaPCheckup/README.md

 ```

 As described in more detail in the `dbGaPCheckup_vignette` vignette,
-some checks contain embedded “prechecks” that must be passed before the
+some checks contain embedded “pre-checks” that must be passed before the
 check can be run.
 For example, as mentioned above, this package requires
 `MIN`, `MAX`, and `TYPE` fields in the data dictionary.
 We can see above
 that several of the checks (e.g., `NA_check`, `integer_check`,